 Trans-Atlantic exchanges have existed since protohistory.
-They have created a wealth of relationships and communities of thought which it is important now to re-examine, since Bordeaux, our town at the crossroads, is at the centre of this story.
-It is at the centre of a network of routes for maritime, river and land-based communication which makes it a crossing point between north and south Europe; between the Atlantic and Mediterranean worlds.
-In addition, the town benefits from a vast hinterland providing it with many economic openings, and the diversity of this region's products have always enabled the town to adapt its commerce to economic fluctuations.
-The town's exchanges have principally been made by sea: relationships with the Iberian and Breton countries in Antiquity, enlargement to the Hanseatic nations – Flanders initially and finally as far as the Baltic – and later still further afield.
-For these reasons, Bordeaux is also a town with a long cosmopolitan tradition which has attracted a wide variety of populations.
+They have created relationships and communities of thought which are important now to re-examine, since Bordeaux, our city, is at the crossroads and the centre of this story.
+It is at the centre of a network of routes for maritime, river and land-based communication which makes it a crossing point between northern and southern Europe; between the Atlantic and Mediterranean worlds.
+In addition, the town benefits from a vast hinterland providing it with many economic openings, and the diversity of this region's products have always enabled the city to adapt its activities to economic fluctuations.
+The city's exchanges have principally been made by sea: relationships with the Iberian and Breton countries in Antiquity, enlargement to the Hanseatic nations – Flanders initially and finally as far as the Baltic – and later still further afield.
+For these reasons, Bordeaux is also a city with a long cosmopolitan tradition which has attracted a wide variety of populations.

-Trade in ideas always accompanies trade in commodities, and the town also occupies an essential place in intellectual history.
+Trade in ideas always accompanies trade in commodities, and the city also occupies an essential place in intellectual history.

 A plan centred on exchanges

-In addition to its didactic aspect, this story also lends itself to the imaginary, offering the opportunity to construct a great tale that leaves space for dreams and emotions.
+In addition to its didactic aspect, this story also lends itself to the imaginary, offering the opportunity to build a great tale that leaves space for dreams and emotions.